Daniel Barwick: Career

 Since 2018, Barwick has published a blog on higher education issues from a senior leadership perspective, The Mortarboard Blog.
 He hosts a companion podcast, The Mortarboard.

 Barwick played a minor role as himself in the 2018 and 2019 seasons of the Netflix documentary series Last Chance U, which featured Independence Community College.

-Barwick resigned as President of Independence Community College in June 2019, as the Mortarboard became a larger organization and he took on the role of President.
+Barwick resigned as President of Independence Community College, he took on the role of president of the Mortarboard which was becoming a larger organization.

 In 2020, Barwick became Director of Development of the School of Health and Human Services at Indiana State University.
 In his first two years at the university, Indiana State University achieved its highest ever university-wide fundraising totals, as well as its highest totals for the health sciences.

-In 2022, Barwick became the Director of Philanthropy for the University of Missouri - Kansas City School of Dentistry, and Executive Director of the Rinehart Foundation.
+In 2022, Barwick became the Director of Philanthropy for the University of Missouri–Kansas City School of Dentistry, and Executive Director of the Rinehart Foundation.
 He also has periodically taught philosophy as an adjunct instructor for a variety of schools.